philc/vimium/CONTRIBUTING.md

 # Contributing to Vimium

 You'd like to fix a bug or implement a feature?
 Great!
-Check out the bugs on our issues tracker, or implement one of the suggestions there that have been tagged 'todo'.
-If you have a suggestion of your own, start a discussion on the issues tracker or on the [mailing list](http://groups.google.com/group/vimium-dev?hl=en).
-If it mirrors a similar feature in another browser or in Vim itself, let us know!
+Check out the bugs on our issues tracker, or implement one of the suggestions there that have been tagged "help wanted".
+If you have a suggestion of your own, start a discussion on the issues tracker or on the
+[mailing list](http://groups.google.com/group/vimium-dev?hl=en).
+If it mirrors a similar feature in another browser or in Vim itself, let us know.
 Once you've picked something to work on, add a comment to the respective issue so others don't duplicate your effort.

 ## Reporting Issues